BlueSCSI/BlueSCSI-v2/README.md

 1. Solder the header pins on to the BluePill.
 Then the blue pill to the BlueSCSI PCB.
     - Correct orientation is having the USB should be over the SD Card holder.
 1. Solder on the Resistor nets.
 Pin one is marked on the board and the resistors.
-1. SOlder on the Termination Jumpers & place the jupmpers on.
+1. Solder on the Termination Jumpers & place the jumpers on.
 1. Solder the 50 Pin headers on.
 1. Optional - Solder on the berg connector.
 Only needed if your machine does not supply enough power via the SCSI bus.
 1. Optional - Solder on the debug headers near the SD card.
 Only nessissarry if re-programming.